zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/create-a1-instance/create-a1-instance.md

    ![ Choose Shape](images/04_create_instance03.png " ")

 1. Choose your networking options.
 Create a new VCN and subnet for your next cloud deployment.
-Make sure you choose to assigna public IP address for your instance.
+Make sure you choose to assign a public IP address for your instance.

    ![Network options](images/05_create_instance04.png " ")